Noise reduction: Dynamic noise limiter and dynamic noise reduction

 Dynamic noise limiter (DNL) is an audio noise reduction system originally introduced by Philips in 1971 for use on cassette decks.
 Its circuitry is also based on a single chip.

 It was further developed into dynamic noise reduction (DNR) by National Semiconductor to reduce noise levels on long-distance telephony.
 First sold in 1981, DNR is frequently confused with the far more common Dolby noise-reduction system.

 Unlike Dolby and dbx Type I and Type II noise reduction systems, DNL and DNR are playback-only signal processing systems that do not require the source material to first be encoded.
 They can be used to remove background noise from any audio signal, including magnetic tape recordings and FM radio broadcasts, reducing noise by as much as 10 dB.
 They can also be used in conjunction with other noise reduction systems, provided that they are used prior to applying DNR to prevent DNR from causing the other noise reduction system to mistrack.

 One of DNR's first widespread applications was in the GM Delco car stereo systems in US GM cars introduced in 1984.
 It was also used in factory car stereos in Jeep vehicles in the 1980s, such as the Cherokee XJ.
 Today, DNR, DNL, and similar systems are most commonly encountered as a noise reduction system in microphone systems.

 Other approaches

-A second class of algorithms work in the time-frequency domain using some linear or non-linear filters that have local characteristics and are often called time-frequency filters.
+A second class of algorithms work in the time-frequency domain using some linear or nonlinear filters that have local characteristics and are often called time-frequency filters.
 Noise can therefore be also removed by use of spectral editing tools, which work in this time-frequency domain, allowing local modifications without affecting nearby signal energy.
-This can be done manually by using the mouse with a pen that has a defined time-frequency shape.
-This is done much like in a paint program drawing pictures.
+This can be done manually much like in a paint program drawing pictures.
 Another way is to define a dynamic threshold for filtering noise, that is derived from the local signal, again with respect to a local time-frequency region.
-Everything below the threshold will be filtered, everything above the threshold, like partials of a voice or "wanted noise", will be untouched.
-The region is typically defined by the location of the signal Instantaneous Frequency, as most of the signal energy to be preserved is concentrated about it.
+Everything below the threshold will be filtered, everything above the threshold, like partials of a voice or wanted noise, will be untouched.
+The region is typically defined by the location of the signal's instantaneous frequency, as most of the signal energy to be preserved is concentrated about it.